skyfire000/html-to-markdown-userscript/README.md

 ## How to Use
 * Highlight the section of a web page you wish to copy.
-* Right-click, and select "Copy HTML to Markdown".
+* Right-click, and select "Copy HTML to BBCode".
-* Paste the contents of your clipboard into your Markdown editor of choice.
+* Paste the contents of your clipboard into your BBCode editor of choice.